vakhrymchuk/dev-test/BUSROUTES.md

 separated list of integers.
 This list contains at least two integers.
 The **first** integer represents the bus **route id**.
 The bus route id is unique among all other bus route ids in the input.
 The remaining integers in the list represent a list of **station ids**.
-Station ids may occur in multiple bus routes, but never occur twice within the same bus route.
+A station id may occur in multiple bus routes, but can never occur twice within the same bus route.

 ### REST API